SABR Style Guide

 We couldn’t believe it: The catcher legged out an inside-the-park home run.

-The question is: Who ranks on the all-time consecutive-hits list?
+One question remains: Who ranks on the all-time consecutive-hits list?

-The team was racked by injuries: hamstrings, a broken finger, a Tommy John surgery.
+The team was racked by injuries: pulled hamstrings, a broken finger, a UCL tear.

 Captain, manager, coach, and umpire are all lower case.